Bellfalasch/frontend-forum/slides.md

 <Card
   title="Forums!"
-  text="We held 18 Front-end Forums this year (two more than last year)" />
+  text="We held 18 Front-end Forums this year (two more than last year)."
+/>

+---
+transition: slide-up
+layout: wrapped
+---

+<Card
+  title="Tech lifts"
+  text="Many teams made huge efforts to tackle technical debt, a few highlights are Claims, Sweden and Denmark, but no team have left their debt untouched." animate="reversed"
+/>

 ---